reallyfancy/make-play-code-unity-and-cake/session-3/README.md

 ### Graphics

 We learned that the term for drawing things to the screen in a game is **_rendering_**.
-Unity needs several different components and assets in order to render a GameObject: a **_[MeshFilter](https://docs.unity3d.com/Manual/class-MeshFilter.html)_** component, a **_[mesh](https://docs.unity3d.com/Manual/class-Mesh.html)_**, a **_[Renderer](https://docs.unity3d.com/Manual/class-MeshRenderer.html)_** component and at least one **_[material](https://docs.unity3d.com/Manual/class-Material.html)_**.
-We don't need to memorise these - we just need to realise that rendering is complex!
+Unity needs several different components and assets in order to render a GameObject.
+A **_[MeshFilter](https://docs.unity3d.com/Manual/class-MeshFilter.html)_** component has a **_[mesh](https://docs.unity3d.com/Manual/class-Mesh.html)_** asset, and this tells Unity what shape the GameObject is.
+A **_[Renderer](https://docs.unity3d.com/Manual/class-MeshRenderer.html)_** component has at least one **_[material](https://docs.unity3d.com/Manual/class-Material.html)_** asset, and this tells Unity how to draw the surface of the GameObject.

-The simplest way to change the appearance of a GameObject is to change the material that its renderer uses.
 We created a couple of simple new materials to give our Scene a little colour.

 ### Audio

-We learned that whene we drop an audio file (like an .mp3 or .wav file) into Unity, Unity turns it into an **_[AudioClip]_**{https://docs.unity3d.com/ScriptReference/AudioClip.html} asset.
+We learned that whene we drop an audio file (like an .mp3 or .wav file) into Unity, Unity turns it into an **_[AudioClip]_**(https://docs.unity3d.com/ScriptReference/AudioClip.html) asset.
 Like all assets in your project, you can select an AudioClip in the Project panel to see information about it in the Inspector panel.

-To play and hear an AudioClip, we need two things: an **_[AudioSource]{https://docs.unity3d.com/ScriptReference/AudioSource.html}_** and an **_[AudioListener]{https://docs.unity3d.com/ScriptReference/AudioListener.html}_**.
+To play and hear an AudioClip, we need two things: an **_[AudioSource](https://docs.unity3d.com/ScriptReference/AudioSource.html)_** and an **_[AudioListener](https://docs.unity3d.com/ScriptReference/AudioListener.html)_**.
 An AudioSource plays sound, and an AudioListener receives sound.

 ## Writing code